-M&E s/c's application only includes for work up to 20 November 2008 (main contractor's application includes an extra £15,000);
+- M&E s/c's application only includes for work up to 20 November 2008 (main contractor's application includes an extra £15,000) - vandalism/theft likely - higher than anticipated rate of inflation - project running 3 weeks behind master programme (liquidated damages of £5,000 per week) - 1-week extension of time awarded (due to late issue of instructions).

-- vandalism/theft likely; - higher-than-anticipated rate of inflation; - project running three weeks behind master programme (liquidated damages £5,000 per week); - One-week EoT awarded (due to late issue of instructions).
+Solution

-Solution: At first sight this project would seem to be showing a profit of £205,000, with an interim valuation of £2,055,000 against an internal cost of £1,850,000.
-However further analysis is required in order to establish a more prudent assessment in accordance with SSAP9 standard accountancy practice.
+At first sight this project would seem to be showing a profit of £205,000, with an interim valuation of £2,055,000 against an internal cost of £1,850,000.
+However, further analysis is required in order to establish a more prudent assessment in accordance with SSAP9 standard accounting practice.
 We need to ensure that we are comparing like with like (valuation and costs) and also make further allowances for anticipated problems.